E. J. Tackett

-Edward Dean Tackett Jr. (born August 7, 1992) is an American professional ten-pin bowler from Huntington, Indiana, now residing in Bluffton, Indiana.
-A member of the Professional Bowlers Association (PBA) since 2012, Tackett has won 19 PBA Tour titles, including three major championships, and is one of nine professional bowlers that have completed the PBA Triple Crown.
-He was named PBA Player of the Year for the 2016 season, and was runner-up for the award in 2017 and 2018.
+Eddie Dean Tackett Jr. (born August 7, 1992) is an American professional ten-pin bowler.
+A member of the Professional Bowlers Association (PBA) since 2012, Tackett has won 27 PBA Tour titles (tenth most all-time), including seven major championships, and is one of nine professional bowlers that have completed the PBA Triple Crown (earned by winning the PBA World Championship, PBA Tournament of Champions and U.S. Open majors).
+He is one of only four players to earn a "three-peat" in a major championship, winning the PBA World Championship in 2023, 2024 and 2025.
+He is a four-time PBA Player of the Year, first earning the award in the 2016 season, then in three consecutive seasons (2023 through 2025).
+He was runner-up for the award in 2017 and 2018.
 Tackett is right-handed and uses a cranker-style delivery.
+He has been called a "unicorn" in the sport, because of his ability to use a one-handed, thumb-in delivery to achieve RPM rates comparable to most two-handed bowlers.

-He is a pro staff member for MOTIV bowling balls, Turbo Grips, and Genesis kinesiology tape.
+Tackett is a pro staff member for MOTIV bowling balls, Dexter shoes, JoPo Grips, and Genesis kinesiology tape.

 Amateur career

 Tackett was a member of Junior Team USA in 2011 and 2013, and made Team USA in 2018.
 At the 2018 WBT World Men's Championships in Hong Kong (November 24–December 5), Tackett won two gold medals: Trios (with teammates Kyle Troup and Andrew Anderson) and All-Events.

 In the 2020 Weber Cup, Tackett was named MVP as Team USA defeated Team Europe, 23–18.
 After the European bowlers closed the gap to four points following an initial nine-point American lead, Tackett won his final two singles matches over Swede Jesper Svensson, including the clinching match.
 Overall in the event, Tackett participated in 13 of 41 matches, going 3–2 in singles, 5–1 in doubles, and 1–1 in team.